HomeLatest NewsTelecomIndia launches indigenous 4G network and accelerates 5G rollout

 The rollout also forms part of India’s broader plans for 5G expansion.
 Since the launch of 5G services in October 2022, 200,000 sites covering 700 districts have been installed across the country.
 Telecom service providers have deployed 4.86 lakh 5G base transceiver stations across 28 states and eight union territories, providing coverage to over 80 per cent of the population.

-Officials highlighted the network’s potential in sectors such as agriculture, healthcare, education, manufacturing, smart cities, transport and media, citing the use of real-time IoT data, remote diagnostics, augmented and virtual reality applications, and connected vehicles.
+Officials highlighted the network’s potential in sectors such as agriculture, healthcare, education, manufacturing, smart cities, transport and media, citing the use of real-time IoT data, remote diagnostics, augmented and applications, and connected vehicles.

-The government is also preparing for next-generation 6G technology.
-The Bharat 6G Alliance, formed with participation from industry, academia and institutions, is developing research infrastructure, including 100 5G and 6G labs.
+The government is also preparing for next-generation technology.
+The Bharat 6G Alliance, formed with participation from industry, academia and research institutions, is developing research infrastructure, including 100 5G and 6G labs.
 The Department of Telecommunications has approved projects worth ₹275.88 crore under the Telecom Technology Development Fund to support innovation in advanced communication systems and network technologies.

 Advertisement

 Globally, India has emerged as a major driver of mobile internet adoption.
-According to the International Telecommunication Union, more than 4.4 billion people were covered by in 2024, with India contributing to over half of the year’s expansion in new connections.
+According to the International Telecommunication Union, more than 4.4 billion people were covered by 5G networks in 2024, with India contributing to over half of the year’s expansion in new connections.

-Officials said the indigenous 4G network and ongoing 5G expansion are crucial steps towards supporting inclusive growth, homegrown technological capability and global competitiveness in next-generation telecom infrastructure.
+Officials said the indigenous 4G network and ongoing 5G expansion are crucial steps towards supporting inclusive growth, homegrown technological capability and competitiveness in next-generation telecom infrastructure.

 Get the day's headlines from Tech Observer straight in your inbox